AlvinoCalinawan/alvinoData/README.md

 - 🔭 I’m searching for a job as data analyst
 - 🌱 I’m currently learning Associate Data Engineer in SQL at DataCamp
-- 📫 How to reach me: LinkedIn, Facebook, or Email at Calinawanalvino12@gmail.com
+- 📫 How to reach me: LinkedIn and Facebook
 -  THIS PAGE IS WORK IN PROGRESS!